 Learning continues at Literacy Pittsburgh.
-All classes now have an online option.
+All classes now have an online option and some classes have resumed in-person instruction.
 Many tutors continue to meet with students virtually.
 In-person tutoring has resumed at the discretion of the tutor and student groups, and with CDC and County protocols followed.

 New volunteers are welcomed.
 To learn more about ways you can volunteer with Literacy Pittsburgh and to receive a volunteer application, call 412-393-7645 or visit our Volunteers page.